CodeCrafter47/sortinglowerbounds/README.md

-This tool finds the minimum number of comparisons required to sort N elements, by searching for suitable comparison algorithms, as used in "Lower Bounds for Sorting 16, 17, and 18 Elements" https://arxiv.org/abs/2206.05597.
+This tool finds the minimum number of comparisons required to sort N elements, by searching for suitable comparison algorithms, as used in "Lower Bounds for Sorting 16, 17, and 18 Elements" https://epubs.siam.org/doi/10.1137/1.9781611977561.ch17 or https://arxiv.org/abs/2206.05597.

 Building:
 ---------